tinymce/tinymce-docs/_includes/release-notes/51new-features.md

 ```

 #### Table cell selection on mobile
 The [table plugin]({{site.baseurl}}/plugins/table/) has been updated to provide _touch selection handles_ on touch devices.
-The touch selection handles allow users to select a range of table cells on touch devices.
+The touch selection handles appear when users double-tap a table cell, and allow users to select a range of table cells on touch devices.

 For example: